danchoi/vmail/README.markdown

 * `current_message.txt` holds the current message being shown.
 Not deleted on quit.

-* `compose_message.txt` is created if you save the buffer for a new message.
-Not deleted on quit.

 * `part.html` is created if you open an HTML mail part from vmail.

 Finally, vmail logs output to a `vmail.log` file which it creates in the